friedrich-de/AnimecardsWebsite/docs/visualnovels.md

 ## Reading visual novels on Linux

 There are many ways to make this work.
 Other guides suggest you use a compatibility tool like Wine, but personally I do not recommend it.
 Wine is a hacky solution that is not guaranteed to work, is inherently insecure and messes with your system in a way I find undesirable.
 Instead I opt to use VirtualBox.
-Utilizing the various features VirtualBox offers, we can have an experience that trumps that of Windows users (through the use of borderless fullscreen on any program), while keeping the VN and other programs nicely isolated from our main system.
+Utilizing the various features VirtualBox offers, we can have an experience that trumps that of Windows users (through the use of borderless fullscreen on any program and machine state restoration), while keeping the VN and other programs nicely isolated from our main system.
 The only thing you need is a machine powerful enough to run a VM.

 ### Setting up VirtualBox and installing Windows